kjown/COMP2042OwnKaiJian/README.md

 - A bug where toggling off, then on again will cause the background music to play unexpectedly.

 ## Features not Implemented
 -  `UserPlane` turning red when it takes damage.
+Not implemented due to a bug where the plane disappears.
 - `Power Ups` not implemented.
+Not implemented due to time constraint.
 - `High Score` not implemented.
+Not implemented due to a bug where random scores are assigned to each kill.
 - `Special Movements` not implemented.
+Not implemented due to time constraint.
-- Smoother frame rates is not implemented.
+- `Smoother frame rates` is not implemented.
+Not implemented due to time constraint.
--

 ## New Java Classes
 | New Class        | Description                                                                                                                                            | Path                                                                                                                        |